City Liquidators

-City Liquidators is a furniture warehouse in Portland, Oregon's Buckman neighborhood, in the United States.
-The company was established by Walt Pelett in 1977; he and his wife, Pam Pelett, still own the company as of 2015.
-The company occupies seven buildings totaling 390,000-square feet, as of early 2015.
+City Liquidators is a furniture warehouse in the Buckman neighborhood of Portland, Oregon.
+It was established in 1977 by Walt Pelett, who still owns the company along with his wife, Pam.
+The company occupies seven buildings totaling 390,000-square feet.

 Promotion

 Walt and Pam's daughter, Emma Pelett, has appeared in ads for the company since she was six weeks old.
 She served as Miss Oregon USA in 2014, and competed in the Miss USA 2014 competition.

 Reception

 The Portland Mercury has said the store "has everything from new and used office furniture to tableware to new home furnishing to weird cheap plastic stuff.
 You will be amazed."
 In an article about Portland's best shopping destinations, the paper said of City Liquidators: "Expect something weird, wonderful, and vast.
 It's great for furniture, Egyptian sarcophagi, Urkel dolls, office supplies, fabric, dishes, carpet, and so much more."